polyfy/polylith/readme.md

 ## Interface

-When we created the `user` component it also created the `user` interface.
+When we created the `user` component, the `user` interface was also created.

 <img src="images/component-interface.png" width="20%" alt="Interface">

-The interface is illustrated by the light green part in the picture.
 So what is an interface and what is it good for?

 An interface in the Polylith world is a namespace named `interface` that often lives in one but sometimes several